Miralax For Kids: Safety Concerns, Dosage And Side Effects

 Dosage Of Miralax For Children

-Do not administer Miralax to your child without a doctor’s consent, especially if your child has gastrointestinal problems.
+Do not administer Miralax to your child without a doctor’s consent, especially if your child has gastrointestinal problems or is taking other medications.
 The doctor will provide clear instructions and prescribe the appropriate dosage for your child depending on their age, weight, the severity of constipation, etc. It is important to take the medication in strict compliance with the prescribed dosage to ensure safety during the treatment.

 Seattle Children’s Hospital recommends the below dosages for children (5).